tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/ga-reference-data-api.md

 | Max reference data transactions | 120/600 (S1/S2) | S1, S2 | Per hour |
 | Max reference data item count | 1,000 | S1, S2 | Per transaction |
 | Max reference data item size | 8,192 KB | S1, S2 | Per transaction |

+## See also

+For more information about application registration and the Azure Active Directory programming model, see [Azure Active Directory for developers](https://docs.microsoft.com/azure/active-directory/develop/active-directory-developers-guide).

+To learn about request and authentication parameters, read [Authentication and authorization](https://docs.microsoft.com/azure/time-series-insights/time-series-insights-authentication-and-authorization).

+Tools that assist with testing HTTP requests and responses include:

+- [Fiddler](https://www.telerik.com/fiddler).
+This free web debugging proxy can intercept your REST requests, so you can diagnose the HTTP request and response messages.
+- [JWT.io](https://jwt.io/).
+You can use this tool to quickly dump the claims in your bearer token and then validate their contents.
+- [Postman](https://www.getpostman.com/).
+This is a free HTTP request and response testing tool for debugging REST APIs.

+Learn more about Azure Time Series Insights by reviewing the [product documentation](https://docs.microsoft.com/azure/time-series-insights/time-series-insights-overview).